 Sometimes challenges land in our lap to illuminate the skills we need to cultivate.

-Recently, I was telling one of my spiritual mentors about a particularly tough challenge I was facing with someone who was spreading lies about me and verbally attacking me.
+Recently, I was telling one of my spiritual mentors about a particularly tough challenge I was facing: a person was spreading lies about me and verbally attacking me.
 I shared that even though I felt anger and frustration, I was also able to feel compassion for the person who was attacking me.
 For me, that felt like a huge marker of growth.

 While acknowledging my growth, my mentor asked me if I was able to feel compassion for myself.
-I told her I had, but as I reflected more I saw that wasn’t entirely true.
-I realized perhaps that’s what this experience had come to teach me.
+I reflected on this and realized that I hadn’t, and perhaps that’s what this experience had come to teach me.

 (4) To Deepen Your Service to Others